mmmads/BAM_ABS/README.md

 ####Execution
 #####a) Pre-process the input data:
 _Step 1_: If Perl is not installed in the system, then prior to this step, Perl needs to be installed.
 Run Convert_to_bed_unite.pl to convert ambiguous read file to bed format.
-Convert_to_bed_unite.pl has two options --ambiguous and --unique to indicate whether the input file is ambiguous alignments or unique alignmenta.
+Convert_to_bed_unite.pl has two options --ambiguous and --unique to indicate whether the input file is ambiguous alignments or unique alignments.
 * Input: Ambiguous reads in SAM format (output of Bismark tool)
 * Output: Ambiguous reads in BED format (ambiguous_read_file.bed)
 ```